Gaussian Process-Based Model Predictive Control of Blood Glucose for Patients with Type 1 Diabetes Mellitus: Controller Design

 The kernel function used in this paper combines a squared exponential kernel function $k_\textrm{{SE}}(t,t';l_\textrm{{SE}})$ and a periodic kernel function $k_\textrm{{P}}(t,t';l_\textrm{P},\lambda)$:

-The periodic part enables us to predict the periodic IS into the future, while the squared exponential part provides the possibility to relax the assumption of perfect periodicity.
-The resulting kernel function $k_\textrm{{C}}(t,t';\bm{\eta})$ is given by
+The periodic part enables us to predict the influence of the periodic IS into the future, while the squared exponential part provides the possibility to relax the assumption of perfect periodicity.
+The resulting kernel function is given by

 and has 4 hyperparameters, which are lumped in a vector $\bm{\eta}:=[\theta^2,l_\textrm{{SE}},l_\textrm{{P}},\lambda]$.
 Amongst these, $\theta^2$ is the variance, $l_\textrm{{SE}}$ enables us to tune the decaying trust in past training data, $l_\textrm{{P}}$ is a length-scale and $\lambda$ is the periodic-length of the training data.
 The hyperparameters $\theta$ and $l_\textrm{P}$ are tuned on the training data by maximizing the marginal likelihood